MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/access-control/aad.md

 ---
 # Authenticate with Azure Active Directory

-[Azure Active Directory (Azure AD)](/azure/active-directory/fundamentals/active-directory-whatis) is a cloud-based identity and access management service.
-Azure AD can authenticate security principals or federate with other identity providers.
-We recommend using Azure AD to authenticate to Azure Data Explorer, since doing so ensures Azure Data Explorer won't have access to the principal's directory credentials.
+[Azure Active Directory (Azure AD)](/azure/active-directory/fundamentals/active-directory-whatis) is a cloud-based identity and access management service that can authenticate security principals and federate with other identity providers.
+We recommend using Azure AD to authenticate to Azure Data Explorer, as doing so ensures that the principal's directory credentials aren't accessible to Azure Data Explorer.

+To authenticate with Azure AD, the client must communicate with the Azure AD service and request an access token specific to Azure Data Explorer.
+Then, the client can use the acquired access token as proof of identity when issuing requests to Azure Data Explorer.

-To access Azure Data Explorer programmatically, we recommend using one of the Kusto [client libraries](../api/client-libraries.md).
-The client must authenticate to Azure AD in a two-step process.
-Firstly, the client requests an Azure AD token.
-Then, the client issues requests to Azure Data Explorer, providing the access token acquired in the first step as proof of identity.
-All authorization checks are performed using this identity.
+To access Azure Data Explorer programmatically, we recommend using the Kusto [client libraries](../api/client-libraries.md) to make the authentication process simpler.
+With the client libraries, the authentication properties are set by the [Kusto connection string](../api/connection-strings/kusto.md).

+In case you cannot use one of the Kusto client libraries, this article provides needed information for you to implement Azure AD authentication flow yourself.

+## Authentication scenarios

-The main authenticating scenarios are as follows:
+The main types of authentication scenarios are as follows:

 * [User authentication](#user-authentication): verifies the identity of human users either through interactive prompts that prompt the user for their credentials or programmatically via a token.

 * [Application authentication](#application-authentication): verifies the identity of a service or application that needs to access resources without human intervention by using configured credentials.

 * [On-behalf-of authentication](#on-behalf-of-authentication): allows an application to obtain an Azure AD access token from another application and use it to access Azure Data Explorer.

 ## Understanding Azure AD permissions